drbontrager/OwlsAplomados-Bontrager2026/README.md

 1. MultimethodOccupancyCode - used to estimate Great Horned Owl and Barn Owl occupancy using NIMBLE.
 2. OwlData - data for MultmethodOccupancyCode
-3. IntegratedPopulationModelCode - used to estimate Aplomado Falcon nest occupancy and productivity using JAGS.
+3. HierarchicalReproductionModelCode - used to estimate Aplomado Falcon nest occupancy and nestling survival using JAGS.
-4. AplomadoData - data for IntegratedPopulationModelCode
+4. AplomadoData - data for HierarchicalReproductionModelCode